ivanovich18/capstone-machine-learning/README.md

 ## Capstone Project - Department of Computer Engineering, Cebu Technological University - Main Campus

-This repository contains all components for the capstone project titled: "Comparative Analysis of Single-Site and Multi-Finger PPG Systems for Non-Invasive Glucose Estimation."
-The project involves developing a custom multi-finger PPG data acquisition system, training machine learning models on existing and newly collected data, and evaluating the efficacy of multi-finger approaches compared to single-site PPG for glucose estimation.
+This repository contains the full project for the research paper, "A Comparative Analysis of Single-Finger and Multi-Finger Fusion for Non-Invasive Glucose Estimation with an Adapted LightGBM Model".
+This study investigates whether using photoplethysmography (PPG) signals from multiple fingers, processed with an advanced machine learning model, can provide more accurate and reliable non-invasive glucose estimations than traditional single-finger methods.

 ## Project Components

 This project is organized into several key functional areas:

-- **`01_Data_Collection_Tool/`**: Contains the Python Tkinter application for data entry and device interfacing, along with the microcontroller firmware (ESP32/Arduino) for acquiring PPG signals from participants.
+- **`01_Data_Collection_Tool/`**: Contains the Python data collection application and firmware for the ESP32 microcontroller.

-- **`02_Machine_Learning_Mendeley/`**: Dedicated to the machine learning pipeline (data loading, preprocessing, feature extraction, LightGBM model training, and evaluation) developed using the existing public Mendeley PPG dataset to establish a single-site baseline model.
+- **`02_Machine_Learning_Mendeley/`**: Holds the machine learning pipeline used to train the baseline model on the public Mendeley PPG dataset.

 - **`03_Hardware_Interface_Development/`**: Houses all hardware design aspects, including schematics, component lists, and assembly notes for the custom multi-finger PPG acquisition device.

-- **`04_Collected_Data_Analysis/`**: Intended for storing the data collected by the custom system (`Collected_Data/` subfolder) and the scripts/notebooks for its processing, multi-finger fusion analysis, and performance evaluation against the baseline model or newly trained models.
+- **`04_Collected_Data_Analysis/`**: Includes scripts for processing and analyzing the data collected from the custom system, including the multi-finger fusion analysis.

-- **`docs/`**: Stores general project documentation such as the thesis manuscript, presentation slides, and research notes.

 ## General Workflow

-1.  **Baseline Model Training**: Use components in `02_Machine_Learning_Mendeley/` to train a glucose estimation model on the existing dataset.
+1.  **Baseline Model Training**: Training a LightGBM machine learning model on a public single-finger PPG dataset to establish a performance benchmark.
-2.  **Hardware & Firmware Setup**: Assemble the device based on `03_Hardware_Interface_Development/` and flash firmware from `01_Data_Collection_Tool/firmware/`.
-3.  **Custom Data Collection**: Utilize the Tkinter app in `01_Data_Collection_Tool/app/` to collect new multi-finger PPG data.
+2.  **Custom Data Collection**: Building a multi-finger PPG data acquisition system and collecting a new dataset.
-4.  **Analysis & Comparison**: Process and analyze the newly collected data using tools in `04_Collected_Data_Analysis/` to compare single-finger and multi-finger performance.

-Refer to specific `README.md` files within each main directory for more detailed instructions.
+3.  **Model Adaptation**: Fine-tuning the baseline model to work accurately with the new custom hardware, addressing a critical "domain shift" issue.
+4. **Comparative Analysis**: Evaluating the adapted model's performance on single-finger signals versus fused multi-finger signals to identify the superior approach